 Collecting the Climbers.

-With the climbers back on board, the boat moored for lunch.
-The crew prepared sautéed potatoes, fried chicken, spring rolls, rice, tofu and omelette with individual (and correct) tabs kept for beer, soft-drink and bottled water.
-Groups of four gathered at individual cane tables on the lower deck, to share the plentiful communal platters.
-Both times we took boat trips in Vietnam we were blown away by the variety of food the crew managed to prepare with little more than a gas burner and a piece of deck space.
+With the climbers back on board, the boat moors for lunch.
+The crew prepares sautéed potatoes, fried chicken, spring rolls, rice, tofu and omelette with individual (and correct) tabs kept for beer, soft-drink and bottled water.
+Groups of four gather at individual cane tables on the lower deck, sharing the plentiful communal platters.
+Both boat trips we experienced in Vietnam had excellent food and how the crew managed to prepare it with little more than a gas burner and a piece of deck space is beyond me.

 With the climbers dropped at their next location, we cruised to a new kayaking spot with a mini island temple and free kayak time in the maze of islands.
 This time everything was more relaxed with some kayakers choosing to stay on deck while others explored the temple and islands.